-11.3 Calculation of the net asset value per unit
+12.3 Calculation of the net asset value per unit

 To calculate the unit value, the value of the assets belonging to the fund, less the liabilities of the fund, is determined on each valuation date and divided by the number of units in circulation.
-The valuation date is generally each bank business day in Luxembourg unless otherwise provided for in the special section of the Sales Prospectus.
-A bank business day is a day on which the commercial banks are open and settle payments.
+The valuation date is generally each bank business day in the Grand Duchy of Luxembourg unless otherwise provided for in the special section of the Sales Prospectus.
+A bank business day is a day on which the banks are open and settle payments.